falcosecurity/evolution/integrations/k8s-using-daemonset/README.md

 Also provided:
 - `falco-event-generator-deployment.yaml` - A Kubernetes Deployment to generate sample events in a loop.
 This is useful for testing, but note it will generate a large number of events.
-- `falco-event-generator-job.yaml` - A Kubernetes Job to generate sample events once.
-This is useful for testing, but note it will generate a large number of events.

 ## Deploying to Kubernetes with RBAC enabled